haethosdr/dyr-business-website/README.md

 8. get a nextdoor page so it shows up. put meta data in sight.
 9. post 3-5 videos w/ title on youtube.
 10. better business bureau profile.
-11. links to linked in, yelp, facebook instagram page somewhere hidden in footer
+11. links to linked in, yelp, facebook instagram page somewhere hidden in footer (done)
 12. mention countes.
 Santa Clara, San Mateo, etc.
 13. SSL/HTTPS certificate.
 Almost everyone uses it. make sure you use it. digital ocean should do.
 14. prevent dead links.
 15. have a usefull 404 page.
-16. "Serving the greater South Bay Area"
+16. "Serving the greater South Bay Area" (done ?)

+9/24
+1. get dev server to test links /w no index.html in them
+2. copy SEO manually. dont worry about npm/webpack packages
+3. still slightly unhappy about About page colors/look
+4. Q: cani modify content on website, etc without it affecting anything with google?